TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

 # Implementation

 The current implementation is simple.
 It's just a wrapper around a `Map`.
 I need to be able to cope with sparse data and a `Map` is perfect for that.
-For simplicity, and ease of debugging, I'm using spreadsheet cell references (e.g. "A1") as a key.
+For simplicity, and ease of debugging, I'm using spreadsheet cell references (e.g. "A1") as keys.
 The value is an array of `CellMapEntry`.

 ```ts
 export class SpreadsheetCellMap {